Non-Simple knots in Contact 3-Manifolds: Non-simple -twist knots

 \subsection{Non-simple non-prime twist knots}

-In this section, we expand the pairs of torsion knots from \cite{Licata-Sabloff_2013}, giving a proof of Theorem~\ref{thm:licata-sabloff legendrian examples}.
+In this section, we expand on the pair of torsion knots from \cite{Licata-Sabloff_2013}, giving a proof of Theorem~\ref{thm:licata-sabloff legendrian examples}.
 We describe their construction in a slightly different way.
-Repeat the same construction as in Section~\ref{sec: prime twist knots} but with a Legendrian $\Lambda_0 \cap S^2 = \{p_2\}$ and Weinstein torus such that $\nu \Lambda_0 \cap S^2 \subset R_2$.
-Then $\Gamma$ can be lifted to a Legendrian isotopic to the torus knot $n$-twist knot.
+Repeat the same construction as in Section~\ref{sec: prime twist knots} but with a Legendrian $\Lambda_0$ such that it intersects the base $\Lambda_0 \cap S^2 = \{p_2\}$ and has Weinstein torus such that $\nu \Lambda_0 \cap S^2 \subset R_2$.
+Then $\Gamma$ can be lifted to a Legendrian isotopic to the $(-n)$-twist knot.

 In the notation of \cite{Licata-Sabloff_2013}, this knot is represented by the labelled Lagrangian diagram that has ``defects'' given as in Figure~\ref{fig:n twist licata sabloff examples}.
-This gives the same Legendrians as \cite{Licata-Sabloff_2013} for $k = 4$.
+This gives the same Legendrians as \cite{Licata-Sabloff_2013} for $n = 5$.
 These are not prime knots, as they can be written as